Multiprotocol Label Switching: Routing

+An MPLS header does not identify the type of data carried inside the MPLS path.
+To carry two different types of traffic between the same two routers, with different treatment by the core routers for each type, a separate MPLS path for each type of traffic is required.

 Label-switched path

-A label-switched path (LSP) is a path through an MPLS network, set up by the NMS or by a signaling protocol such as LDP, RSVP-TE, BGP (or the now deprecated CR-LDP).
+A label-switched path (LSP) is a path through an MPLS network set up by the NMS or by a signaling protocol such as LDP, RSVP-TE, BGP (or the now deprecated CR-LDP).
 The path is set up based on criteria in the FEC.

-The path begins at a label edge router (LER), which makes a decision on which label to prefix to a packet, based on the appropriate FEC.
+The path begins at an LER, which makes a decision on which label to prefix to a packet based on the appropriate FEC.
 It then forwards the packet along to the next router in the path, which swaps the packet's outer label for another label, and forwards it to the next router.
 The last router in the path removes the label from the packet and forwards the packet based on the header of its next layer, for example IPv4.
 Due to the forwarding of packets through an LSP being opaque to higher network layers, an LSP is also sometimes referred to as an MPLS tunnel.

-The router which first prefixes the MPLS header to a packet is called an ingress router.
+The router which first prefixes the MPLS header to a packet is an ingress router.
 The last router in an LSP, which pops the label from the packet, is called an egress router.
 Routers in between, which need only swap labels, are called transit routers or label switch routers (LSRs).

 Note that LSPs are unidirectional; they enable a packet to be label switched through the MPLS network from one endpoint to another.
-Since bidirectional communication is typically desired, the aforementioned dynamic signaling protocols can set up an LSP in the other direction to compensate for this.
+Since bidirectional communication is typically desired, the aforementioned dynamic signaling protocols can automatically set up a separate LSP in the opposite direction.

-When protection is considered, LSPs could be categorized as primary (working), secondary (backup) and tertiary (LSP of last resort).
-As described above, LSPs are normally P2P (point to point).
-A new concept of LSPs, which are known as P2MP (point to multi-point), was introduced recently.
-These are mainly used for multicasting purposes.
+When link protection is considered, LSPs can be categorized as primary (working), secondary (backup) and tertiary (LSP of last resort).

 Installing and removing paths

 There are two standardized protocols for managing MPLS paths: the Label Distribution Protocol (LDP) and RSVP-TE, an extension of the Resource Reservation Protocol (RSVP) for traffic engineering.
 Furthermore, there exist extensions of the Border Gateway Protocol (BGP) that can be used to manage an MPLS path.

-An MPLS header does not identify the type of data carried inside the MPLS path.
-If one wants to carry two different types of traffic between the same two routers, with different treatment by the core routers for each type, one has to establish a separate MPLS path for each type of traffic.